gruyaume/goops/docs/index.md

     ---

     **Start here**: a hands-on introduction to goops for new users.
-Build and deploy a Go charm in minutes.
+Write, build and deploy your first charm in minutes.

 -   [__How-to Guides__](how_to/index.md)

     ---

-    **Step-by-step guides** covering key operation and common tasks.
+    **Step-by-step guides** covering key operations such as managing config, integrations, and workloads.

 -   [__Reference__](reference/index.md)

     ---

-    **Technical information** - API, configuration, and more.
+    **Technical information** - API, example charms, charm libraries, best practices, and more.

 -   [__Explanation__](explanation/index.md)

     ---

-    **Discussion and clarification** of key topics.
+    **Discussion and clarification** of key topics like unit testing, and handling hooks.

 </div>